dado3212/ScreenMazer/README.md

 ## Installation:
-1. Download from [this link]() and double click to add it to Settings.
+1. Download the [latest release](https://github.com/dado3212/screensaver/releases/latest) and double click to add it to Settings.
 Then customize it!

 Alternatively, you can build it from the source here.